 Renowned for personal attention and a culture of genuine student concern, the University offers nearly 50 undergraduate programs through Colleges of Arts and Sciences, Business, and Engineering.
 Graduate and doctoral programs are offered in the Colleges of Arts and Sciences, Business, and Engineering.
 The College of Pharmacy and Health Sciences awards the Doctor of Occupational Therapy and Doctor of Pharmacy degrees.
 The School of Law has JD, MS, and LLM programs.
 Capitalizing on the unique mix of programs, the University also offers students numerous cross-disciplinary, combined, and accelerated degrees.

 As it celebrates its centennial in 2019, Western New England University takes great pride in the accomplishments of its more than 46,300 alumni living and working around the world.
-The University looks forward to celebrating its upcoming Centennial.